 Context Matters

 The appropriateness of talking in the third person depends heavily on the context.
-In formal settings, such as business presentations or academic papers, it may be more acceptable to use third-person references to maintain a professional tone and emphasize objectivity.
-However, in casual conversations or personal interactions, it may come across as unnatural or pretentious.
+In formal settings, such as business presentations or academic papers, it may be more acceptable to use third-person references to maintain a professional tone and stress objectivity.
+Still, in casual conversations or personal interactions, it may come across as unnatural or pretentious.
 Consider your audience and the overall tone of the communication before deciding whether to use third-person references.

 Emotion Regulation